 Distributors are responsible for reading meters and sending the data to the retailer, who manages a customer's account and issues bills.
 They are also responsible for testing and replacing faulty meters.

 According to the Electricity Supply Act 1995 (Section 55) and Gas Supply Act 1996 (Section 56) a provider has the right to enter a customer's property to read the meter without prior notice or consent.

-Estimated and actual reads (energy suppliers)
+Estimated and actual reads (energy providers)

-According to the Electricity Supply (General) Regulation 2001 (Clause 37) and Gas Supply (Natural Gas Retail Competition) Regulation 2001 (Clause 37), if there is no access to the meter a supplier must advise the customer that the account has been estimated and:
+According to the Electricity Supply (General) Regulation 2001 (Clause 37) and Gas Supply (Natural Gas Retail Competition) Regulation 2001 (Clause 37), if there is no access to the meter a provider must advise the customer that the account has been estimated and:

 - give them the opportunity to pay the estimated account; or

 - pay an amount determined by the provider after obtaining access to the metering equipment

 When the retailer issues a bill to the customer based on this read, the fact that it is estimated should be clearly shown on the invoice.

 Both regulations imply that there should be an actual read of a meter every 12 months.

 Where access is an ongoing problem, the provider may require a customer to make an appointment to provide access for a special meter read.
 A special meter reading fee may be charged in these circumstances (see Miscellaneous Fees).